neil-the-nice-dev/SQL-GET-DATA-CRYPTO/README.md

-# Crypto Historical Data to PostgreSQL
+# Crypto Historical Data to PostgreSQL (maintenance !!! )

 This project retrieves historical cryptocurrency data from Binance using the `ccxt` library and saves it to a PostgreSQL database.